Central-edge asymmetry as a probe of Higgs-top coupling in $t\bar{t}h$ production at LHC: Introduction

-In order to enhance the observability of $t\bar{t}h$ production, the dedicated reconstruction approaches of the top quark and Higgs boson have been proposed \cite{Artoisenet:2013vfa,Buckley:2013auc,Bramante:2014gda}.
-On the other hand, it is obvious that the measurement of the signal strength of $t\bar{t}h$ production alone is not sufficient to unveil the nature of the Higgs-top coupling in Eq.~\ref{tth}.
-Therefore, it is essential to investigate the kinematical distributions of $t\bar{t}h$ production at the LHC.
-In previous studies, the spin polarization/correlation effects of top quarks were used to probe the Higgs-top interactions in $t\bar{t}h$ production at the LHC.
-However, the sensitivity of the spin observables usually depends on the specific reference frames, the reconstruction efficiency of the top quark momenta and the kinematical cuts \cite{Bernreuther:2010ny,Bernreuther:2012sx,Bernreuther:2015yna,Aguilar-Saavedra:2014kpa,Godbole:2015bda}.
+The favored channel for observing $t\bar{t}h$ production at the LHC exploits the dominant Higgs decay mode $h \to b\bar{b}$.
+In Ref.~\cite{Buckley:2013auc}, the observability of purely hadronic top decay channel of $t\bar{t}h(\to b\bar{b})$ has been demonstrated.
+In Ref.~\cite{Artoisenet:2013vfa}, the matrix element method was used to improve the sensitivity of $t\bar{t}h$ production at the LHC.
+On the other hand, due to the large multiplicity of jets, the fully hadronic top decay channel has the poor ability to unveil the nature of the Higgs-top coupling in Eq.~\ref{tth}.
+Therefore, it is necessary to explore the observability of $t\bar{t}h$ in other decay modes of top quarks.
+In Refs.~\cite{Bernreuther:2010ny,Bernreuther:2012sx,Bramante:2014gda,Bernreuther:2015yna,Aguilar-Saavedra:2014kpa,Godbole:2015bda}, various spin polarization/correlation observables in $t\bar{t}h$ production are proposed to probe the Higgs-top coupling.
+However, the discrimination power of those spin observables is easily reduced by the experimental kinematical cuts.

-In this work, we propose to use the difference of rapidity of two leptons ($\Delta y_{\ell^+\ell^-}$) from the top decays to diagnose the CP property of Higgs-top couplings through the dileptonic channel of $t\bar{t}h(\to b\bar{b})$ production at the LHC.
-Such an observable is boosted invariant and can be distorted by the CP violating $t\bar{t}h$ interaction because of the appearance of top quark charge asymmetric term.\\
+In this work, we investigate a central-edge asymmetry that arises from the rapidity difference of two leptons ($\Delta y_{\ell^+\ell^-}$) from the top quark decays in the dileptonic channel of $t\bar{t}h(\to b\bar{b})$ production at the LHC.
+We demonstrate the CP-violating Higgs-top coupling can affect the central-edge asymmetry through distorting $\Delta y_{\ell^+\ell^-}$ distribution because of the contribution of new top charge asymmetric term.
+Since $\Delta y_{\ell^+\ell^-}$ distribution is frame-independent and has a good discrimination even in boosted regime, we apply the jet substructure technique to enhance the observability of the dileptonic channel of $t\bar{t}h$ production without reducing the discrimination power of the central-edge asymmetry. \\